department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

      - Reword the options so they don't start with numbers that look similar (e.g., "1990 to present" and "Before 1989")
      - Add a "Not sure" option that would result in ALL questions being asked (like the current "Both time periods" option)
 1. Consider whether to provide information about C-123 planes since some in the research sessions said they didn't know what they were.
-1. Consider how might we clarify whether being on a ship nearby or in the airspace above counts as having served in the location.
+1. Consider how might we clarify the meaning of "serve" so Veterans will better understand how to answer (i.e., does being on a ship nearby or in the airspace above count as having served in the location).
-1. Consider whether to clarify what is meant by the word "near" in the DMZ option.
+1. Consider how we might clarify the meaning of "near" in the DMZ option so Veterans will better understand how to answer.
-1. Consider how we might more closely mirror the language that Veterans heard during their service (e.g., specific FOB names, "green zone") in questions about locations in order for Veterans to understand better.
+1. Consider how we might more closely mirror the language that Veterans heard during their service (e.g., specific FOB names, "green zone") in questions about locations in order for Veterans to better understand how to answer.
 1. Consider whether to show a map for questions that mention locations that Veterans may find confusing or ambiguous, such as "neutral zone".
 1. Consider how we might indicate where to find the list of presumptive conditions while  reading the definition presumptive conditions on the R1-1 page.
 Nothing on that page suggests that you will be able to see presumptive conditions after you click the "Learn what to do next" link.
 1. Consider how we might better support people who already have VA disability and don't see the "If you haven't filed a claim for your condition" and "If we denied your claim for this condition in the past" links as relevant.